 A company of any size is a family business if

 Listed companies fit the definition of a family business if the person who founded the company or acquired its share capital, or their family or descendants, hold 25 percent of the decision-making rights due to their stake in the company.

 This definition also includes family businesses where the first handover of control to the next generation has not yet taken place, as well as sole proprietors and the self-employed (provided a legal entity exists that could be transferred to another person).

 In order to identify possible differences in the growth and development of family businesses as opposed to non-family businesses, the Centre for European Economic Research (ZEW) regularly compares the 500 largest family businesses (TOP 500) with the DAX-listed companies in its series of studies “The economic significance of family businesses”.

-As of the end of 2015, the 30 DAX-listed companies included three family businesses: Beiersdorf AG, Henkel AG & Co.
+The 30 DAX-listed companies include three family businesses: Beiersdorf AG, Henkel AG & Co.
 KGaA, and Merck KGaA.
 In this study, these three companies were assigned to the group of family businesses.